FOOD SCRAP COLLECTION PROGRAM

 - NO Pet waste

-- Complete compost storage kits (kitchen counter caddie, roll of liner bags, and a larger locking bulk transporter) are available for $20 from the Warner Library, the Tarrytown Rec Center and Village Hall.
+- Complete compost storage kits (kitchen counter caddie, roll of liner bags, and a larger locking bulk transporter) are available for $20 from the Warner Library, the Tarrytown Rec Center and Village Hall (when open).

 - Please use only compostable bags (not plastic or “bio-degradable” bags) for your scraps.
-Additional liner bags are available for $2 for a roll of 25 bags at the Rec Center.
+Additional liner bags are available for $2 for a roll of 25 bags at the Library and Rec Center.
 They also can be purchased online (cost varies).

 - Un-bagged food scraps may also be dropped off.